noizy-sthlm/infisical-tutorial/scenario/section3/remedy.md

 ### Initialize Infisical in Your Project

-Make sure we're in the tutorial directory so we can initialize Infisical:
+Make sure that you're in the tutorial directory so that you can initialize Infisical:

 ```
 # Initialize Infisical in the current directory